cocos/cocos-docs/en/advanced-topics/JSB2.0-learning.md

 SE_BIND_FUNC(foo)
 ```

-## Does The Abstraction Layer Depend on Cocos2D-X?
+## Does The Abstraction Layer Depend on Cocos Creator?

 **No**.

-This abstraction layer was originally designed as a stand-alone module which is completely independent of Cocos2D-X engine.
+This abstraction layer was originally designed as a stand-alone module which is completely independent of Cocos Creator engine.
 Developers can copy the abstraction layer code in `cocos/bindings/jswrapper` directory and paste them to other projects directly.

 ## Manual Binding